objcio/articles/2014-03-07-sync-case-study.md

 ### Compression

 Since JSON is a pretty verbose data format, it is important to enable gzip compression for the requests to the server.
-This is done by adding the `Content-Encoding: gzip` header to the request.
+Adding the `Accept-Encoding: gzip` header to the request allows the server to gzip its response.
 However, this only enables compression from the server to the client, but not the other way around.

-The client including this content-encoding header only signals to the server that it supports gzip compression and that the server should send the response compressed if the server supports it too.
-The client doesn't know at the time of the request if the server supports gzip or not, therefore it cannot send the request body in a compressed form.
+The client including the `Accept-Encoding` header only signals to the server that it supports gzip compression and that the server should send the response compressed if the server supports it too.
+Usually the client doesn't know at the time of the request if the server supports gzip or not, therefore it cannot send the request body in a compressed form by default.

-Since we control the server, we can make sure that it supports gzip compression and rely on it when sending requests from the clients.
-We simply gzip the data that should be sent to the server ourselves, since we know that the server will be able to handle it.
+In our case though we control the server and we can make sure that it supports gzip compression.
+Then we can simply gzip the data that should be sent to the server ourselves and add the `Content-Encoding: gzip` header, since we know that the server will be able to handle it.
 See [this `NSData` category](https://github.com/nicklockwood/GZIP) for an example of gzip compression.

 ### Temporary and Permanent IDs